YazanGhafir/toll-calculator/Readme.md

 ## Objective

-The objective of this project is to develop a robust and flexible toll calculation system for vehicles passing through toll stations.
+The objective of this project is to develop a simple, robust and flexible toll calculation system for vehicles passing through toll stations.
 The system determines the applicable toll fees based on vehicle types, passage times, and specific toll-free rules.
 This system is built using the principles of Domain-Driven Design (DDD) and follows a clean architecture to ensure maintainability, scalability, and ease of testing.

 ### API Testing